 An induction process and pack provides new trustees with the detailed information about the charity required for their role.
+An independent review of Board effectiveness was carried out during the year.
+Trustees are continuing to work through the findings from the review.
 Trustees are encouraged to attend appropriate external training courses, conferences and forums.
 All trustees have received Charity Commission guidance on The Essential Trustee and the Charity Governance Code and receive briefings from our professional advisers.
+During the year, the trustees considered and responded to the '15 questions trustees should ask', as recommended by the Charity Commission.
+They concluded that Welcare was a resilient and flexible organisation able to adapt to change and which continues to benefit from strong support from Southwark Diocese and the wider local communities it served.